-- Bookings can be made by through our website, by email, in person or by telephone
+Bookings can be made through our website, by email, in person or by telephone

-- Full payment of fees is required 4 weeks prior to the commencement of the course.
+Full payment of fees is required by the invoice due date

-- A placement test to assess the level of the student is available to take prior to the commencement of the course
+A placement test to assess the level of the student will be given prior to the commencement of the course

 - Minimum ages are as follows: